<meta keywords />

 • Evaporates without interfering with the final cleaning finish.

-This predictability makes Alcohol Vinegar the most suitable standard for hygiene applications, especially in environments that require visual and functional control of cleaning.
+This predictability makes Alcohol Vinegar the most suitable standard for sanitization applications, especially in environments that require visual and functional control of cleaning.

 Why is it widely used in cleaning?

-The efficiency of Alcohol Vinegar in cleaning is directly related to the acetic acid, responsible for its acidity and reactive capacity.
-With pH between 2.5 and 3.0, it acts on different types of dirt through specific chemical reactions.
+The efficiency of Alcohol Vinegar in cleaning is directly related to acetic acid, which is responsible for its acidity and reactive capacity.
+With a pH between 2.5 and 3.0, it acts on different types of dirt through specific chemical reactions.

-Its main function is the dissolution of mineral residues, such as calcium and magnesium, common in shower stalls, faucets and surfaces exposed to water.
-This action allows stains and incrustations to be removed without the need for abrasives, preserving the materials.
+Its primary function lies in the dissolution of mineral residues, such as calcium and magnesium, common in shower screens, faucets, and surfaces exposed to water.
+This action allows the removal of stains and scale without the need for abrasives, preserving the materials.

-It is worth remembering that vinegar also contributes to the breaking down of grease and organic matter, making it easier to remove residues in kitchens and preparation areas.
-Another differentiator is odor neutralization: it reacts with compounds responsible for smell, reducing their presence in the environment.
+It is worth remembering that vinegar also contributes to the breakdown of grease and organic matter, facilitating the removal of residues in kitchens and food preparation areas.
+Another differential is the neutralization of odors: it reacts with compounds responsible for the smell, reducing their presence in the environment.

-In everyday life, this translates into efficient applications both in domestic use (such as surface cleaning and odor elimination) and in professional contexts, where it helps standardize processes with predictability and lower operational complexity.
+In daily life, this translates into efficient applications in both domestic use (such as in cleaning surfaces and eliminating odors) and professional contexts, where it assists in the standardization of processes with predictability and less operational complexity.

 aplicações do vinagre de álcool na limpeza

-The popularization of Alcohol Vinegar for cleaning is, in many cases, attributed to its versatility, which allows it to be used in different areas, with consistent and effective performance when used correctly.
-See where and for what to use it:
+The popularization of Alcohol Vinegar for cleaning is frequently attributed to its versatility, which allows its application in different areas with consistent and effective performance when used correctly.
+See where and what to use it for:

 → Kitchen and food areas

-• Removal of grease from stoves, range hoods and countertops;
+• Removal of grease on stoves, range hoods, and countertops;

 • Internal cleaning of microwaves and refrigerators;

-• Removal of limescale stains from glass shower stalls;
+• Removal of limescale stains on glass shower screens;

-• Cleaning of faucets, showers and metal fixtures;
+• Cleaning of faucets, showers, and metal surfaces;

 → Glass and mirrored surfaces